-Except for the kick-off, human interference from the teams (e.g., touching the robots) during the game is not allowed unless explicitly permitted by a referee.
+Except for the kick-off, human interference from the teams (e.g. touching the robots) during the game is not allowed unless explicitly permitted by a referee.
 Violating team/team member(s) can be disqualified from the game.

-The referee or a referee assistant can help robots to get unstuck, but only if the ball is not being disputed near them, and also if that situation was created from the interaction between robots (i.e. it was not a design or programming flaw of the robot alone).
+The referee or a referee assistant can help robots get unstuck if the ball is not being disputed near them and if the situation was created from normal interaction between robots (i.e. it was not a design or programming flaw of the robot alone).
 The referee or a referee assistant will pull back the robots just enough for them to be able to move freely again.